 03/

-Do you target social skills at MM?
+Do you target social skills at Mag Minds?

 All of our students target development of social skills, and learn alongside their peers.
 Being around other kids provides learning opportunities that promote skill building.